GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
-It is the mark of the professional software engineer to know that no such panacea exist.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Grady Booch*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts